-On the Main Menu, select the report you want to edit and press the Edit button (\square) or doubleclick the report.

-- For Standard and CrossTab reports, the Report Designer will open in a new tab. - For Express Reports, the Express Report Wizard will open in a new tab. - For Chained Reports, the Chained Report Wizard will open in a new tab. - For Dashboards, the Dashboard Designer will open in a new tab.
+- 1. On the Main Menu, select the report you want to edit. - 2.
+Click the Edit button (\boxed{U}) or double click the report. - For Standard and CrossTab reports, the Report Designer will open in a new tab. - For Express Reports, the Express Report Wizard will open in a new tab. - For Chained Reports, the Chained Report Wizard will open in a new tab. - For Dashboards, the Dashboard Designer will open in a new tab.

+NOTE.
 You cannot edit reports marked read-only ().
 You can duplicate a read-only report into an unlocked folder and edit the duplicate.